markuman/chroot-tools/README.md

         :~$ ./getchroot arch mychrootarch
         This will download arch.tar.xz to ~/.getchroot/ if not available and extract it to mychrootarch/

+	:~$ ./getchroot proot
+        This will download a precompiled proot binary for x86_64 to ~/.bin/proot/ and add this path to your ~/.bashrc

 The fact that the containers are tared as root user, you might be get some extract error for `dev/` devices.
 This should have no impact!